briankoser/sfc-listeners-guide/episodes/0076-the-dark-knight-rises-instant-reaction.md

 Matt says it's not best movie of year

-Batman lost fear in {% workTitle "Batman Begins" %}, brought back fear in {% workTitle "The Dark Knight Rises" %}.
+Batman lost fear in {% work "Batman Begins" %}, brought back fear in {% work "The Dark Knight Rises" %}.

 We find out "Roger"'s last name is "Flamingo".